- Core Idea 1: Number Properties

-- Understand whole numbers and represent and use them in flexible ways, including relating, composing, and decomposing numbers.
+- Develop a sense of whole numbers and represent and use them in flexible ways, including relating, composing, and decomposing numbers.

-- Understand the relative magnitude of whole numbers and the concepts of sequences, quantity, and the relative position of numbers.
+- Develop understanding of the relative magnitude of whole numbers and the concepts of sequence, quantity, and the relative positions of numbers.

 - Core Idea 2: Number Operations